 If not already covered, your greatest expense will be the short flight to and from Lukla.
 The 30-minute flight can cost around $180 each way.

 You’ll need at least two permits for trekking to Everest Base Camp.
 Your tour organizer will probably provide these, but you’ll need to arrange them yourself if trekking independently.
-The Nepal Tourism Board office is an interesting, 30-minute walk from the Thamel area in Kathmandu.

 - Sagarmatha National Park Permit: Get this at the Nepal Tourism Board office in Kathmandu (approximately $25).